Jeff-Russ/ror-guides/rails-database.md

 	> Rails.application.eager_load!
 	> CoursesStudent.column_names #=> ["course_id", "student_id"]

 Success!
 It knew the schema of the `courses_students` table.
-Let's get this intersection of columns name (`["course_id", "student_id"]`) in an array variable and then interate over all the data, creating new rows in the new Join:
+Let's get this intersection of columns name (`["course_id", "student_id"]`) in an array variable and then integrate over all the data, creating new rows in the new Join:

 	> columns = (CoursesStudent.column_names & Enrollment.column_names) - ["id"]
 	> Enrollment.create( CoursesStudent.all(:select => columns.join(",") ).map(&:attributes) )